To get started with the Raspberry Pi, here are the things you’ll need for your first Raspberry Pi build.

 Introduction

-Although the Raspberry Pi comes with all the required features onboard, there are still additional requirements to make it power and boot up into a fully functional computer.
-This post lists and introduces the 7 requirements and 3 optional requirements you will need for your first Raspberry Pi build.
+Although the Raspberry Pi comes with all the required features onboard, there are still additional requirements to make it power up and boot into a fully functional computer.
+This post lists and introduces the 7 requirements you will need for your first Raspberry Pi build.
+It also lists 3 optional requirements.

-When it comes to your first Raspberry Pi build, various kits are available, or parts can be obtained individually.
+When it comes to your first Raspberry Pi build, various kits are available, but parts can be obtained individually.
+Both options will be discussed.

 The Raspberry Pi board